Eating with Braces

-Brush your teeth real well, then take a teaspoon of fluoride rinse and swish it around in your mouth for about a minute.
+Brush your teeth well, then take a teaspoon of fluoride rinse and swish it around in your mouth for about a minute.
 Spit the rinse out and do not swallow it.
 If your dentist has given you a fluoride gel to use, that would be acceptable to use in place of the rinse.

 When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures for 4 – 5 days.
 Over-the-counter pain medications, such as acetaminophen or ibuprofen, should help if you experience discomfort.
-The lips, cheeks and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces.
+The lips, cheeks, and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces.
 We will supply wax to put on the braces in irritated areas to lessen discomfort.

-Eating soft foods for the first couple days also helps.
-Some suggestions include jello, soups, applesauce, yogurt, mashed potatoes, macaroni and cheese, etc. Everyone responds differently, so for one person it might be minor discomfort, yet to another the teeth may be very sore.
+Eating soft foods for the first couple of days also helps.
+Some suggestions include jello, soups, applesauce, yogurt, mashed potatoes, macaroni and cheese, etc. Everyone responds differently, so for one person it might be minor discomfort, yet to another, the teeth may be very sore.
 Periodically throughout treatment, you may experience sore teeth when a new archwire has been placed in the mouth.
 However, this soreness lasts approximately 1-2 days.